Welcome to the second step in our free professional learning series on building your PLN.

 - Helps you set up your Twitter account.

-This following information on Twitter was co-written by Kathleen Morris, a grade two teacher and blogger from Victoria, Australia.
+This following information on Twitter was co-written by Kathleen Morris, a primary school teacher and blogger from Victoria, Australia.
 Kathleen writes a blog for educators about technology integration, educational blogging and global collaboration.

 Intro to Twitter